kailash-manasarovar/statement/docs/timeline/2026/august.md

 - Thank you LORD for Your firm promises which You never break.
 Please keep them all safe until we come for them.
 - Maybe India can take us BOTH until everyone's in jail and dealt with howaboutit?
 - Whatever I've done already is only half of my potential.
+- Amazing.
+I still thought he was in Israel.

 ## Dear gypsy friends and devotees